shiyis/nlpwme/modules/1-phil-of-mind.md

 ```

-### Consciousness as the fundamental property of nature
+### Consciousness As The Fundamental Property of Nature

 In answering the question of why we need consciousness, the proposed answer is that consciousness is a fundamental property of nature.
 It's added that “We know that a theory of consciousness requires the addition of something fundamental to our ontology, as everything in physical theory is compatible with the absence of consciousness.
 We might add some entirely new nonphysical feature, from which experience can be derived […] we will take experience itself as a fundamental feature of the world, alongside mass, charge, and space-time”.